Githublearner22/Peer-programming-projects/README.md

 # Peer-programming-projects
-Python Dojo fun projects worked together in teams in replit
+Python Dojo projects worked together in teams on a platform called replit.

 23.01.22 Snake game.
 Studied Python for 2 days and looked to network and meet other Python programmers.
 Joined the London Python Dojo.
 Thought I was not going to contribute but I was able to, by breaking down the problem into smaller problems.
 I was able to read Python documentation.
 It was hard for me to follow along but I was proud of myself for doing this.
 Improvements: Learn more python